AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 💻 Materials
 <p align="justify">
-All the data necessary to replicate our work is available in this repository.
 Please visit our Mendeley data repository at <a href="https://data.mendeley.com/datasets/rng8d63pk3/1" target="_blank">AFAS-YOLOv8</a> to download the dataset discussed in our work.
+Take into account that the "original_data" folder must be inside this repository to run the examples we provided.
 </p>

 ## 🔧 Dependencies and Installation